List of law enforcement agencies in North Carolina

 This is a list of law enforcement agencies in the state of North Carolina.

 According to the US Bureau of Justice Statistics' 2008 Census of State and Local Law Enforcement Agencies, the state had 504 law enforcement agencies employing 23,442 sworn police officers, about 254 for each 100,000 residents.
-As of June 2022, this is the latest data available, as the report has not been conducted since 2008.
+As of June 2022, the 2008 report was the latest data available.